by Peter Guzik

 Miller decided to stay local for college, attending the University of Southern California.
-She was a leader of the team all four years she played.
-She still holds many USC career records, including points, rebounds, steals, and other.
+She was the leader of the team all four years she played.
+She still holds many USC career records, including points, rebounds, steals, and others.
 Her totals also put her in the top rankings of the NCAA, including tenth in scoring and third in rebounding.
-Additionally, she led the Trojans to back-to-back national championships and helped win the national team win the gold medal in the 1984 Olympics held in backyard of Los Angeles.
+Additionally, she led the Trojans to back-to-back national championships and helped win the national team wins the gold medal in the 1984 Olympics held in the backyard of Los Angeles.
 She was the first basketball player, male or female, to have her number retired.
 No one else at USC will ever wear number 31.
 She spent her time at USC well, studying organic chemistry and quantum physics.

 After her playing career ended, Miller stayed in the sport.
 She has been the head coach at USC, Langston University, and Cal State, LA.
-She also was the head coach for the Phoenix Mercury of the WNBA.
+Miller was was the head coach for the Phoenix Mercury of the WNBA.
 She spends a lot of time on TV as a sideline reporter and studio analyst for the NBA and the Olympics.
 Capped by her induction to the Basketball Hall of Fame, sports analyst Chris Broussard, said it best: “She might be the GOAT.
 She changed the sport forever.
 Cheryl Miller was a pioneer for the game of women’s basketball.”

 14. Annika Sorenstam – Golf